Understanding Reverse Mortgage Income Requirements

 Overtime and bonus income — Additional income that falls outside your average salary in the form of overtime or bonuses.
 The lender must verify that it has been received for at least the past two years and is likely to continue.

-Seasonal employment income — This may be earned on a seasonal basis rather than a year-round basis.
+Seasonal employment income — This type of income is typically earned on a seasonal basis, rather than on a year-round basis.
 Again, it must have been earned for at least the last two years and is reasonably likely to continue the following season.

 Accessory Dwelling Unit (ADU) — A smaller housing unit on a property, often called an ADU, can bring in rental income.
 If you want to use this rental money to help qualify, the underwriter must check how much you can earn from your ADU.
-The lender will ask for specific forms that show the usual rent prices in the area.
-If you already have future rental agreements, the bank might want to see those, too.
+The lender will request specific forms that demonstrate the typical rent prices in the area.
+If you already have future rental agreements, the bank may also want to review them.

 Additional Income Types

-There are other types of income and benefits that the lender will take into consideration that are worth noting.
+There are other types of income and benefits that the lender will consider, which are worth noting.

 These include things like: